And also acknowledge that the story I am about to tell you is based on the epitome of a first-world problem.

-Earlier today, I went to a certain supermarket near my house which, as a reward for doing my shopping there and letting it record details of what I buy, gives me a free coffee when I visit.
-Which is a good marketing tool because, as I toddle around the aisles with my soy latte, I feel loved by the supermarket.
+One day, I went to a certain supermarket near my house.
+As a reward for doing my shopping there and letting it record details of what I buy, I get a free coffee when I visit.
+Which is a good marketing tool.
+Because, as I toddle around the aisles with my soy latte, I feel loved by the supermarket.
 Or something like that.

-The procuring of my coffee wasn’t quite such a straightforward process today, though.
+The procuring of my coffee wasn’t quite such a straightforward process on this particular day, though.
 The main coffee machine was being mended, so I couldn’t get coffee from the bakery counter.
 That was not a problem though, because I am a very regular customer of this supermarket.
-In fact, CB and I usually get there so early on Saturday mornings that the bakery coffee machine hasn’t yet warmed up so we happen to know that the deli counter can also make free soy lattes.
+In fact, Chris and I usually get there so early on Saturday mornings that the bakery coffee machine hasn’t yet warmed up.
+So we happen to know that the deli counter can also make soy lattes.
 (I did make it clear that this was a first-world problem, right?!)

 The coffee problem

-I was genuinely trying to understand what the problem was, so that I could solve it and perhaps direct myself to a more appropriate counter in future visits.
+I didn’t say it, but the free coffee rules had been changing a lot.
+It was hard to keep up.
+And I wanted to understand what the problem was, so I could direct myself to a more appropriate counter in future visits.

 “Soy lattes are never made at this counter, so you can’t have got one here in the past”, she replied.
 “You must be mistaken.”